sophiavan783/memory-game/README.md

 # memory-game
-Basic memory game built with vanilla javascript
+Basic memory game built with vanilla javascript.
+Credits to bluey.tv for the fun characters!